petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 title: Amazon Redshift
 sidebar: platform_sidebar
 ---
-# Getting started with Amazon Redshift.
+Astronomer Clickstream makes it easy to send your data to Amazon Redshift.
+Once you follow the steps below, your data will be routed through our platform and pushed to *DESTINATION* in the appropriate format.

+## What is Amazon Redshift?

 Redshift is Amazon Web Services' custom take on a traditional Postgres database.
 As they put it, "[A fully managed petabyte-scale data warehouse service in the cloud.](http://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html)" It's cost-effective at nearly any level, capable of scaling from gigabytes to petabytes without a loss in performance, and uses [columnar storage](http://docs.aws.amazon.com/redshift/latest/dg/c_columnar_storage_disk_mem_mgmnt.html) (among other optimizations) for incredibly fast querying speeds.

+## Why send data to Amazon Redshift using Astronomer Clickstream?

 This guide will explain how to integrate Redshift into Astronomer's clickstream platform as a destination, allowing you to leverage Amazon's technology to access, store, and query your customer data.

-Our connector periodically runs an ETL (Exract - Transform - Load) process that pulls raw event data in S3, processes and transforms those raw events into a structured format, and then inserts structured event data from our bucket into your Redshift cluster.
+Our connector periodically runs an ETL (Extract - Transform - Load) process that pulls raw event data in S3, processes and transforms those raw events into a structured format, and then inserts structured event data from our bucket into your Redshift cluster.

----
+# Getting started with Amazon Redshift.

-## Step 1: Pick a cluster that fits your needs.
+## Step 1.
+Pick a cluster that fits your needs.

 *Note: If you already have a Redshift cluster, go ahead to step 3*